 Frequently Asked Questions

-Menstrual use – We would recommend starting by measuring your current pad.
-If you are unsure about the whole cloth thing entirely, start with just swapping your lighter days for either our 8” LITE (or our Tween/SLIM LITE if you are more petite) and see how you get on.
-If you’re sure you want to do cloth, then choose your most commonly used pad and measure that one to gauge length.
-For capacity, an average tampon holds 12-15ml and an average pad holds 15-20ml so you can expect even our thinnest lightest pads to hold two or three times that.
+Menstrual use - We would recommend starting by measuring the length of your current pad.
+If you are unsure about the whole cloth thing entirely, start with just swapping your lighter days for either our 8” LITE or our Tween/SLIM LITE if you are more petite, and see how you get on.
+If you’re sure you want to do cloth, then choose your most commonly used single-use pad and measure that one to gauge which of our pads would be a closest match.
+For capacity, an average single-use tampon holds 12-15ml and an average single use menstrual pad holds 15-25ml and you can expect even our thinnest lightest pads to hold two or three times that.

 If you’re still unsure exactly what to choose, our “Menstrual starter pack” is a set of the 4 most popular pads with a wetbag.
 We will top them with a mix of the different fabric toppings we offer and you will then have a mix of lengths, widths and cores to try.